-Berries are the healthiest fruits—in part due to their plant pigments.
+Berries, including blueberries, are the healthiest fruits—in part due to their plant pigments.
 They evolved to have bright, contrasting colors to attract fruit-eating critters to help disperse their seeds.
 Colorful foods are often healthier because they contain antioxidant pigments, whether it’s the beta-carotene that makes carrots and sweet potatoes orange, the lycopene antioxidant pigment that makes tomatoes red, or the anthocyanin pigments that make blueberries blue.
 The colors are the antioxidants.

 Second only to herbs and spices as the most antioxidant-packed food category, berries, as a group, average nearly 10 times more antioxidants than other fruits and vegetables (and exceed 50 times more than animal-based foods).
 In my Daily Dozen, I recommend a daily serving of berries, in addition to three servings a day of other fruits.